 What Parenting Courses can I do?

 We have Toolbox Parenting courses every term.
 Baby & Toddler Years covers ages 0 to 5, Building Awesome Whanau 0-12, and Teenage Years 12+.
 These are run every term for 6 weeks.
 Baby & Toddler on Monday night from 7 pm to 9.15 pm, Building Awesome Whanau is on Friday morning 9.30 am to 11.30 am and Tuesday night 7 pm to 9.15 pm.
 Tweens and Teens is on Wednesday night 7 pm to 9.15 pm.
 To register please provide your name, address and contact number on this form.
 The course cost is a sliding scale from gold coin donation up to full price of $75 or $110 for a couple.
 Free to foster parents and caregivers.

 Can I do a Parenting Through Separation course with you?

 Yes, we run regular Parenting Through Separation courses at least 1 x per week each in New Lynn and Mt Eden and regularly in Helensville.
 These are run alternating weeks 10 am to 2 pm on Saturdays or weeknights 6 pm to 10 pm.
 To register, we need a full legal name, contact number, address, email and date of birth.
 We also need to sight a photo/legal ID.

 What does Lifewise Family Services do?

-We offer social work support to families living in West Auckland for the following: Parenting, Advocacy, Counselling, Budgeting, Housing, Family Violence, Community Respite.
+We offer social work support to families living in West Auckland for the following: Parenting, Advocacy, Budgeting, Family Violence, Community Respite.
 We run Toolbox Parenting and Parenting Through Separation courses for anyone in Auckland.

 I need a food parcel, how do I get one?